planetfederal/workshops/workshops/suiteintro/doc/source/apps/ol/advancedmap.rst

    };

 .. figure:: img/ol_screen_map2_zoomlevels.png
-   :align: center

-   *An extended ZoomBar with fewer zoom levels*
+   An extended ZoomBar with fewer zoom levels

 Bonus
 -----

 * Add other layers to your map.
-You'll need to include ...
+You'll need to include the following:

    * A variable to hold the layer definition (what type of layer will you add?)